johsteffens/beth/README.md

 ## Concepts

-Current focus is implementing a paradigm, called *Perspective*, which I initially conceived in May 2017.
+Current focus is implementing a paradigm, called *Perspective*, initially conceived in May 2017.

 Some of its objectives are...
    * Bridging the gap between procedural and object oriented programming.